ResidualTransformer: Residual Low-Rank Learning with Weight-Sharing for Transformer Layers: Introduction

 \section{Introduction}

 Recent success on neural network based large models (usually at least hundreds of millions of parameters) has led to a series of breakthroughs in natural language and speech processing tasks \cite{devlin2019bert,brown2020language,radford2023robust,zhang2023google}.
-While there is evidence that these large models, if trained with sufficiently large amount of data, are of crucial importance for achieving state-of-the-art performance, they also require more run-time memory (or sophisticated distributed inference mechanism, e.g., \cite{du2022energonai}) and fast memory loading speed of model weights\footnote{We use ``weights'' and ``parameters'' interchangeably when referring to the variables, typically in the form of matrices, learned from model training.}.
+While there is evidence that these large models, if trained with sufficiently large amount of data, are of crucial importance for achieving state-of-the-art performance, they also require more run-time memory (or sophisticated distributed inference mechanism, e.g., \cite{du2022energonai}) and fast memory loading speed for model weights\footnote{We use ``weights'' and ``parameters'' interchangeably when referring to the variables, typically in the form of matrices, learned from model training.}.

 On the other end of the research spectrum, sometimes people are more interested in ``small models'' when they are deploying AI models to always-on, embedded devices (e.g., smart phones, digital assistants, wearable devices, etc.).
 Such devices are usually equipped with limited computational resources, power source, and memory, requiring low peak memory usage during inference \cite{wang2021wake}.
-One solution of fitting a model to small memory is to split the model into parts and continuously load partial models (e.g., layer by layer).
-However, it will incur more power usage and inference latency \cite{hernandez2023sharing}.
-In such scenarios, it is desirable to have small models that fit in the memory and still maintain good performance.
+One solution to fitting a model to small memory is splitting the model into parts and continuously loading these partial models (e.g., layer by layer).
+However, it will incur increased power usage and inference latency \cite{hernandez2023sharing}.
+In such scenarios, it would be desirable to have small models that fit in the memory and still maintain good performance.

 In this paper, we aim to reduce the model size by sharing most of model weights across layers and assuming a special composition and structure of the weight matrices.
-During model inference, the shared weights are loaded into memory once, saving time cost spent on model loading with limited memory.
-The approach was motivated by our preliminary experiments where model weights are shared across consecutive Transformer layers in the encoder network.
+During model inference, the shared weights are loaded into memory once, saving time cost spent on model loading for devices with limited memory.
+The approach was motivated by observations from our preliminary experiments where model weights are shared across consecutive Transformer layers in the encoder network.
 It suggests that parameters may not differ too much across a few layers.